xGoldaxe/webserv/utils_req_parsing/Readme.md

 bash runtest.sh
 ```
 __Run 1 test in debug mode__

 ```
 bash runtest.sh script_name
 ```
 Where script_name is the path of the file, started from **./tests**.

 __Write additional tests__

 In folder **./tests**, add your own script.
 Your script must follow 2 rules :
-1. Must output on stdin the data that will be send to the program.
+1. Output the data that will be send to the program on stdin.
-2. Output in file provide in first argument, the expected result.
+2. Output the expected result in file provided in first argument.

 __Understand the result__
 First there is the first_line, with method, path and version.